juan-sandoval0/signal_scanner/README.md

 # Startup Signal Scanner

-Generates an investor-style startup brief from any company website using GPT-4o, BeautifulSoup, and web data.
+Generates a brief on any startup from any company website using GPT-4o, BeautifulSoup, and web data!

 ---

 ## What It Does

-Lets you input the URL of any startup’s website and returns a clean, investor-friendly brief by:
+Lets you input the URL of any startup’s website and returns a brief by:

 - Scraping the landing page and important subpages (like About, Team, Careers)
 - Classifying relevant links using OpenAI API